USDA-SCINet/scinet-workbooks/workbooks/_core/command-line/02-file-system/01-structure/01-files-and-directories/06-advanced-file-system-browsing.md

 ---
-title: "Advanced File Browsing: searching and filtering"
+title: "Advanced file system browsing: searching and filtering"
 description: "Use search and filtering techniques to locate specific files and directories efficiently."

 svg: /circuit.svg